zainibeats/truefa-py/docs/SECURITY.md

 - Failed attempts do not reveal timing information about password correctness
 - No limit on password complexity or length
 - No transmission of the master password over any network
+- Cryptographic confirmation of successful unlocking using secure verification

 ### Session Management